Above, an example of converting a ring into a necklace.

 This jewelry redesign before and after illustrates my point:

 This is another example of redesigning a wedding ring after death.

 A woman who had just lost her husband wanted to combine his ring with her engagement ring diamond.
 She sent the gold that she had and a style that would symbolize not just her loss, but would give a sense of an underlying unity and wholeness at the same time.

 The cost of this project, in which we provided the small melee diamonds, was $1600.
 Part of this was paid for with gold leftover from the project itself.

 The next section focuses on the pricing for our services:

 You may be wondering: "How much does it cost to get a ring made?"

-In context to ring redesign cost, it can be as little as $450 — for example, for our comfort fit flatted topped ring or our comfort fit domed ring:
+Ring redesign cost can be as low as $495 — for example, for a 2mm-4mm wide yellow gold comfort fit flatted topped ring or comfort fit domed ring: